-Ontario’s Carbon Monoxide Awareness Week runs from November 1-7, and the Municipality of Port Hope Fire & Emergency Services Department reminds you to prevent carbon monoxide (CO) in your home by getting all fuel-burning appliances inspected annually.
+Ontario’s Carbon Monoxide Awareness Week runs from November 1-7, and Port Hope Fire and Emergency Services reminds you to prevent carbon monoxide (CO) in your home by getting all fuel-burning appliances inspected annually.

-The Municipality of Port Hope Fire & Emergency Services Department also reminds you to install CO alarms in your home if you have a fuel-burning appliance, a fireplace or an attached garage.
+Port Hope Fire and Emergency Services also reminds residents to install CO alarms in the home where there are fuel-burning appliances, a fireplace or an attached garage.
 Fuel-burning appliances can include furnaces, hot water heaters, gas or wood fireplaces, portable fuel-burning heaters and generators, barbeques, stoves and vehicles.

-“You must have a working CO alarm adjacent to each sleeping area of the home if your home has a fuel-burning appliance, a fireplace or an attached garage,” continued Chief Edgar.
-“For added protection, install a carbon monoxide alarm on every level of the home, according to manufacturer’s instructions.”
+“You must have a working CO alarm adjacent to each sleeping area of the home if your home has a fuel-burning appliance, a fireplace or an attached garage,” said Chief Edgar.
+“For added protection, install a carbon monoxide alarm on every storey of the home, according to manufacturer’s instructions.”

 If you live in a condo or apartment building with a service room, CO alarms must be installed in the service room and adjacent to each sleeping area of all homes above, below and beside the service room.
 In condo or apartment buildings that have a garage, CO alarms must be installed adjacent to each sleeping area of all homes above, below and beside the garage.